 40kg or higher – 25kg capacity kickstand

-If you’re planning on going on a bike trip where you need to carry 10+ days of food and a decent amount of water, you may be best served with the 35-80kg capacity models.
+If you’re planning on going on a bike trip where you need to carry 10+ days of food and a decent amount of water, you might be best served with the 35 to 80kg capacity models.

 Rear Mount Kickstands

-This is an older, and therefore less common standard with the mounting holes spaced 40mm apart.
-There are still ample kickstand options available, in any case.
+This is an older, and therefore, less common standard with the mounting holes spaced 40mm apart.
+There are still ample kickstand options available.